A major source of Internet Backdraft

 - The new generation of consoles for all intents and purposes are specialized gaming PCs, abandoning the unique hardware architecture (Cell, Emotion Engine) that could cause troubles for developers (like it did for PS3 at the start of its life) and raise the already high costs.

-- When only considering the raw numbers, they are noticeably weaker than the above mid-range PCs, when at the start of PS 360 gen you needed a top of the line PC just to have a slight advantage.
+- When only considering the raw numbers, they are noticeably weaker than the above mid-range PCs, when at the start of the previous gen you needed a top of the line PC just to have a slight advantage.

 - The announcement of the Playstation 4's specs caused many PC gamers to scoff at it, stating that the console will quickly be outclassed by a more powerful PC.
 It also did not help that developer Linus Blomberg openly stated that the Playstation 4 would outperform most PCs for years.
 Most people found the statement hilarious.

-However, similar hardware architecture gives hope that PC ports will be both cheaper, or more importantly financially feasible.
+However, similar hardware architecture gives hope that PC ports will be cheaper, easier to make, and/or more importantly actually financially feasible.
 Not to mention there's hope that since developers can spend all of their resources on a single architecture, it will deliver better results for everyone.
 A common complaint (if misinformed) from PC gamers is that consoles are limiting what PC hardware can do, because everything has to run on a common denominator... which isn't much.